kazupon/vue-plugin-boilerplate/README.md

 It’s up to you !!

 ## :hammer: Using tools
-- Transpiler / Compiler
+- Compiler
+    - TypeScript
+- Transpile
     - babel (for development)
     - buble (for distribution)
-- Type Checker
-    - flowtype
 - Linter
     - eslint
 - Bundler